-Assistantships are awarded to both incoming and continuing students.
-Departmental assistantships generally are awarded for a term of one academic year (August - May) and are not provided during summer semester.
-Some Graduate School Assistantships for doctoral students are awarded for 21 consecutive months.
-Research assistantships are academic year (10 months) with the possibility for summer support depending on the funding source.
-As HDFS graduate students are primarily students, we do not support fiscal appointment.

-These assistantships can be a .33 assistantship with 13 hours per week obligation, a .40 assistantship with 16 hours per week obligation, or a .50 assistantship with 20 hours per week obligation.
-It is expected that students with positive annual evaluations on both scholarly work and assistantship work may receive assistantships funded by the department for a maximum of two years at the master's level and four years at the doctoral level (or up to 5 years for the direct to PhD student).
-Students who are away from campus for internships, remote practica, or are away from campus during the academic term gathering thesis or dissertation data are not eligible for department-funded assistantships.
-Doctoral students also may qualify for funding from the Graduate School (for example, a dissertation completion award) during their last year.
+- Assistantships are awarded to both incoming and continuing students.
+Departmental assistantships generally are awarded for a term of one academic year (August May) and are not provided during summer semester. - Some Graduate School Assistantships for doctoral students are awarded for 21 consecutive months. - Research assistantships are academic year (10 months) with the possibility for summer support depending on the funding source.
+As HDFS graduate students are primarily students, we do not support fiscal appointment. - These assistantships can be a .33 assistantship with 13 hours per week obligation, a .40 assistantship with 16 hours per week obligation, or a .50 assistantship with 20 hours per week obligation. - It is expected that students with positive annual evaluations on both scholarly work and assistantship work may receive assistantships funded by the department for up to four years at the doctoral level. - Students who are away from campus for internships, remote practica, or are away from campus during the academic term gathering thesis or dissertation data are not eligible for department-funded assistantships. - Doctoral students also may qualify for funding from the Graduate School (for example, a dissertation completion award) during their last year.